meta4creations/post-duplicator/readme.txt

 *Note: Comments are not passed to the new post.

-There are no settings to mess with as this plugin is simply meant to quickly and easily duplicate a post.
+This plugin is simply meant to quickly and easily duplicate a post.
 Just hover over a post in the edit screen and select 'Duplicate {post_type}' to create a duplicate post.

 I created this plugin mainly for myself when I'm develping WordPress sites.
 I always need dummy content to fill out the look of a website and wanted a very quick and easy way to create multiple posts.